mattking976/fdm-playwright-eploy-regression/readme.md

 ### Prerequisites

-- Node version 22.14.1
+- Node version 22.14.1 (LTS)
 - A copy of the Repo
 - Your favourite IDE (Personally I use VSCode)

 ### Installation

 Once you have a copy of the Repo and the correct node version installed open your favourite IDE and in the command line run the command `sh npm install`.
+Next you will need to install the playwright browsers to do this you need to run the command `sh npx playwright install`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>